Below you can find a complete list of Cameroonian animals. We currently track 278 animals in Cameroon and are adding more every day!

 This large species of rhinoceros can weigh up to 3,100 pounds and are typically a dark gray color.
 They browse on grasses and when succulent plants are available, can survive without water.
 Rhinos can dig for water in dry riverbeds and are uniquely adapted to life in dry conditions.

 Black rhinos were abundant in Africa, with numbers in the millions, until around 1900 when rampant poaching of their horns began reducing the population to 2,400 by 1995.
 Today, they live primarily in small sanctuaries throughout Africa and on some game reserves.
 The future of the black rhino outside parks and reserves is bleak.

 Where to Find the Top Wild Animals in Cameroon

-Cameroon is rich in national parks and wildlife reserves, including the Waza National Park in the north (which contains both forest and savanna animals), the Dja Faunal Reserve (a UNESCO World Heritage site), and the Campo Ma’an National Park in the southwest (which has elephants, hippos, leopards, and plenty of primates).
+Cameroon is rich in national parks and wildlife reserves, including the Waza National Park in the north (which contains both forest and savanna animals), including predators such as lions, leopards, cheetahs, and hyenas.

 The Most Dangerous Animals in Cameroon Today

-- Nile Crocodile – As one of the largest and most dangerous predators in the world, the Nile crocodile can be very deadly.
+Nile Crocodile – As one of the largest and most dangerous predators in the world, the Nile crocodile can be very deadly.
 It is known to kill many people every year.